crcn/aerial/examples/playground/README.md

 - [ ] persisting to local storage needs to reload sibling windows
 - [ ] POST needs to reload sibling windows (not self)
 - [ ]

+- COMPATIBILITY CHECKLIST:

+- [ ] works with browser sync
+- [ ] works with webpack HMR

 - UX